tabularelf/Libraries-and-the-state-of-prefabs/README.md

 ![Top right IDE](/Graphics/version-ide.png)

 ## For users

-I want to first stress that this is a **TEST** and not something officially stable as of yet.
-I would advice not relying on these prefabs in production builds, until I say it's safe.

 If you find any specific bugs involving the prefab system or the package manager, please file a bug report via Help -> Report a GameMaker Bug.